dpurkays/anime-matchmaker-server/README.md

 Anime Matchmaker is a web application that helps users discover new anime based on their mood, watch history, and personal preferences.
 The app suggests anime titles tailored to each user's taste by leveraging AI-powered recommendations.

-Server-side code can be found here: https://github.com/dpurkays/anime-matchmaker-server
+Client-side code can be found here: [https://github.com/dpurkays/anime-matchmaker](https://github.com/dpurkays/anime-matchmaker)

 ### Problem Space